joehoper/weatherkit2influxdb2/README.md

 ## Tested

-This is coded and tested on a RaspberryPi 3
+This is coded on a PC and tested on a RaspberryPi 4

 ## Authors